Oracy

 We strive to encourage confident communication in Standard English to a variety of audiences for a number of purposes.
 Modelling by teachers and structured talk in classrooms nurtures students’ capabilities in listening attentively and speaking with fluency, precision and confidence so they’re equipped to flourish in both formal and informal situations.
 This compliments the many literacy initiatives in place that enable students to acquire the vocabulary needed to express their ideas articulately.

-Some of the myriad of opportunities we have offered this year include:
+Some of the myriad of opportunities we offer are:

 The philosopher Ludwig Wittgenstein said “The limits of my language means the limits of my world”.
 At STAC, we passionately believe in giving students the opportunity to expand their academic, professional and personal horizons in order to live happy, fulfilling lives.